Phobetor/billomat-bundle/README.md

 billomat-bundle
 ===============

-A Symfony 2 bundle around the billomat API client
+A Symfony 2 bundle around the Billomat API client